thecentraldogma/thecentraldogma.github.io/pages/datasets.md

 A list of useful datasets.

+- ChemBL:

 - UniProtKB/UniRef90: ~106M Protein sequences, covering the entire tree of life.

 - pfam: Protein Families database.
 About 31M proteins, clustered into evolutionarily-related families.

 - proteinNET:

+- DISEASES: DISEASES is a weekly updated web resource that integrates evidence on disease-gene associations from automatic text mining, manually curated literature, cancer mutation data, and genome-wide association studies. https://diseases.jensenlab.org/About

 **Structure of MSA files with extension .a3m**